 The court can issue an order for the Sheriff to take custody of the child, returning him or her to the custodial parent.
 This is generally accomplished through the restraining order process, or through an Order of Assistance which can be obtained with the aid of Multnomah County Family Law located in room 211 at the Downtown Multnomah County Courthouse.

 Fees for Civil Process (ORS 21.300) depend on the particular service required as outlined below.
+The Sheriff’s Office can only accept EXACT cash, money orders, cashier’s checks, or checks written on a business account.
 If you have any questions, please feel free to contact us at (503) 988-0512, or visiting us directly at 4735 E Burnside St, Portland, OR 97215.

 *Due to COVID-19, public offices are closed.
 Please call or email.